-One of his goals, in the Universal African Dance & Drum Ensemble is to help African Americans or Black People understand the importance of honoring their place of origin, AFRICA (The Motherland), while at the same time helping our African Family appreciate that there are African Americans or Black People helping to build between the two, UNITY, through emphasizing the AFRICAN DIASPROA, HISTORY, EDUCATION and the PERFORMING ARTS, in order to receive respect and honor in America and all over the world.
+One of their goals, in the Universal African Dance & Drum Ensemble is to help African Americans or Black People understand the importance of honoring their place of origin, AFRICA (The Motherland), while at the same time helping our African Family appreciate that there are African Americans or Black People helping to build between the two, UNITY, through emphasizing the AFRICAN DIASPORA, HISTORY, EDUCATION and the PERFORMING ARTS, in order to receive respect and honor in America and all over the world.
 (2) Also in love and respect to all of our Arab or Muslim family all over the world and especially in the African-American communities; let's honor, love and respect the AFRICAN DIASPORA (The Trans-Atlantic Slave Trade) and understand the African-American struggle in America.
 We love our Arab family and our African-American Muslim community, however we must teach our African-American young people and family the value of their own original culture, which is AFRICAN CULTURE.
 In order to love yourself, you must love and be your Culture.
 This is the true essence of loving yourself.
 WE MUST PUSH and BE our AFRICAN CULTURE.

 We will all witness our children's TRUE LOVE of SELF

 The MANIFESTATIONS of

 A people without the knowledge of their

 past history, origin and culture is like a tree without roots.